Founder & Lead Editor

 Real Customer Experiences

-When you look at what people are actually saying, it’s a bit of a mixed bag, but mostly positive if you know what you're buying it for.
-It's like buying a luxury SUV—you don't complain that it doesn't corner like a sports car.
+When you look at what people are actually saying, it’s a mixed bag, but mostly positive if you buy it for the right reasons.
+Think luxury SUV: you don’t buy it expecting sports-car cornering.

 - The Comfort Kings: The vast majority of users praise the shoe for "exceptional comfort," specifically for recovery runs or just being on their feet for 12-hour shifts.